Breaking: PanelClaw acquired by Esdec in a consolidating solar racking market

 The racking vendor universe:

-- Rail-based residential rooftop racking vendors include Unirac, IronRidge, Mounting Systems, and Everest Solar Systems.
+- Rail-based rooftop racking vendors include ProSolar, Unirac, IronRidge, Mounting Systems, and Everest Solar Systems.

 - Low-slope ballasted non-penetrating racking comes from Unirac, IronRidge, DynoRaxx, SunModo, PanelClaw and KB Racking.
 Polar Racking is a flat-roof ballasted vendor that also supplies ground-mount solar and carport solutions.

-Note: Correction: Sentence 1, Panel Claw is a “commercial” racking company, not residential